 The 2018 Census of the Queensland Flora provides a published list of all the known native and naturalised species of plants, algae, fungi and lichens in the state.

-Our flora now has 14,295 known native species across all groups.
-That’s nearly double the number listed in 1913 (7,781 species), and an additional 66 species since the last census in 2015.
-More than 50 species new to science are discovered in Queensland each year.
+Our flora now has 14,385 known native species across all groups.
+That’s nearly double the number listed in 1913 (7,781 species).
+More than 20 species new to science are discovered in Queensland each year.

 The taxonomy of a number of plant families is evolving.
 This particularly applies in Orchidaceae at the generic level.
 Queensland Herbarium staff are working towards a consensus regarding the application of scientific names to orchids where the views of researchers vary.

 This census data are available through the Open Data website and presented in spreadsheets for: